ethereum-pocr/whitepaper/whitepaper.md

 **Blockchain operators run consistently an IT system that respects a consensus algorithm because of their self interest in earning a crypto token they can sell to the highest bidder**.
 This is the main incentive that enables the network of nodes to cooperate and create a resilient, censorless, decentralized cloud like infrastructure.

-In this paper we propose a new consensus for a new public blockchain that embeds an incentive to improve the ecological impacts of the underlying IT infrastructure.
+In this paper we propose a new consensus for a new public blockchain that embeds an incentive to improve the climate impacts of the underlying IT infrastructure.

 ## 1. The problem to solve